arlopezg/dollar-variance/README.md

 The chosen API was [mindicador.cl](https://mindicador.cl/), which delivers the price for a specified time range for the American dollar relative to the Chilean peso.

+This app was created through Create Nuxt App to speed up development and follow the Nuxt team's recommended practices.

 ##  👨🏻‍💻 Tech, libraries and tools:

 - Main Javascript framework: VueJS + NuxtJS